z4p4n/Arduino-R3-USB-HID-Keyboard/README.md

 Improvement
 ------

-Become a real spy (or pain in the ass) and add some buttons to adapt the maping of keyboard (qwerty, azerty et cetera...).
+Become a real spy (or pain in the ass) and add some buttons to adapt the mapping of keyboard (qwerty, azerty et cetera...).